 Some are designed in a smart way where there is less unlocking involved, yet still safe and unable to be unlocked with a child in it.
 This makes it a safer travel cot as well as an easy to use travel cot.
 Does it have Wheels to make it easier to move around the house or roll with you along a path?

 Once you have got to this point, you will want to look at the weight of the travel cot when folded.
 Weight is important.
 No one wants to lift and carry a lead weight in and out of the car to and from the house or hotel.
 Your bags will typically be heavy enough as it is, there is no need these days to make it worse.
 Unless of course your travel cot is primarily going to be used around the house.
 If that’s the case, then this wont be a huge issue for you.

 There are some additional features which you may also need… Some designed for newborns offer an inbuilt or optional change table.
 This is super handy for use when traveling with newborns.
 Does it have a bassinet level for a newborn which will save your back?
 Other features can include built in entertainment such as mobiles and music.

 If your child is going to be using it when older, you may wish to also check how stable the travel cot is.
 As children get older, they can and will generally rock and pull on the sides.
 You don’t want a child to be able to rock it over on it’s side to get out or hurt themselves.

 Hire or Buy

 I would not recommend hiring one from the hotel or motel.
 Firstly there is lots of evidence that a mattress should only ever be used by one child.
-Secondly, a hotel or motel does not necessarily consider all of the above issues and subjects relating to a travel cot because the buyer is not a parent themselves and quite simply don’t know the issues to look at to get the best travel cot for your specific needs.
+Secondly, a hotel or motel does not necessarily consider all of the above issues.
+In addition other subjects relating to a travel cot.
+This is because the buyer is not a parent themselves.
+They are focused on best value for money.
+They simply don’t know the issues to look at to get the best travel cot for your specific needs.

 My Advice on the Best Travel Cot For your needs